forax/blog/posts/2014-01-27-8650156-the_selector_pattern.md

 ```

 and the methods map and flatMap:
+[update: 29 jan 2014, thanks to Sebastian Millies that send me the correct code for flatMap]

 ```
 public default <F> List<F> map(Function<? super E, ? extends F> mapper) {